First Man (film): Plot

 Later, White reveals that he has been selected for the Apollo 1 mission, along with Gus Grissom and Roger Chaffee.
 During a launch rehearsal test on January 27, 1967, a fire kills White and the Apollo 1 crew.
 Armstrong learns the news while representing NASA at the White House.
 The next year, after Armstrong ejects from the Lunar Landing Research Vehicle in an accident that could have killed him, Slayton informs Armstrong that he has been selected to command Apollo 11, which will likely attempt the first lunar landing.
-As the mission nears, Neil becomes increasingly preoccupied and emotionally distant from his family.
-Prior to the launch, Janet confronts Armstrong about the possibility that he might not survive the flight and insists that he explain the risks of the mission to their young sons.
+As the mission nears, Armstrong becomes increasingly preoccupied and emotionally distant from his family.
+Prior to the launch, Janet confronts Neil about the possibility that he might not survive the flight and insists that he explain the risks of the mission to their young sons.
 After telling them about the risks he faces, Armstrong says goodbye to his family.

 Three days after launch, Apollo 11 enters lunar orbit.
-Armstrong and Aldrin undock in the Lunar Module Eagle and begin the landing.
+Armstrong and Buzz Aldrin undock in the Lunar Module Eagle and begin the landing.
 The landing site terrain turns out to be much rougher than expected, forcing Armstrong to take manual control of the spacecraft.
 He lands Eagle successfully at an alternative site with less than 30 seconds of fuel remaining.
 After setting foot on the Moon, Armstrong utters his famous line, "That's one small step for man, one giant leap for mankind."
 Later he drops Karen's bracelet into Little West crater.
-With their mission complete, the astronauts return home and are placed in quarantine, where they watch footage of John F. Kennedy's 1962 speech "We choose to go to the Moon" on television, and Armstrong and Janet share a moment of tenderness.
+With their mission complete, the astronauts return home and are placed in quarantine, where they watch footage of John F. Kennedy's 1962 speech "We choose to go to the Moon" on television, and Neil and Janet share a moment of tenderness.